 - (a) Controlled substances

 - (b) Firearms (ensure they are unloaded, rendered safe, and booked separately from ammunition)

 - (c) Property with more than one known owner

+- (d) Drug paraphernalia

-- (d) Fireworks
+- (e) Fireworks

+- (f) Contraband

-- (e) Biohazards
+- (g) Biohazards

 800.4.1 PACKAGING CONTAINER

 Employees shall package all property, except controlled substances, in a suitable container that is appropriate for its size.
 Knife boxes should be used to package knives or any other sharp items.
 Handgun boxes should be used for handguns.
 Syringe tubes should be used to package syringes and needles.